 And as we rounded the corner, within sight of Jack’s house, the Garmin ticked over to 100 miles.

 That had certainly been an adventure!
 I'd done it, I'd conquered my first hundred miles in under six hours.
 That sense of achievement is a feeling that will always stick with me.

 After stepping firmly into the unknown, we sat outside on the grass and enjoyed the most familiar comfort of all: a cup of tea and a packet of digestive biscuits.

-This blog first appeared on Let's Go Events - look out for their women-specific events in 2018!
+This blog first appeared on Let's Go Events - look out for their women-specific events!